nikhil-x-gupta/visual-ai/publish/README.md

-### Development containers, services, policies and defintion files
+### Development of containers, services, policies and defintion files

 #### Build, Publish and Use in a shared IEAM environment